Mary Sprayregen, Deputy Director of Policy and Public Affairs -

 It’s not as if ENERGY STAR has been performing at a sub-par level; 85 percent of consumers nationwide recognize the ENERGY STAR label as synonymous with good quality and lower energy use.
 This is a phenomenal level of brand awareness.

-The details of President Donald J. Trump’s budget proposal, set for release on March 16, are reported to contain a provision for eliminating the landmark ENERGY STAR® brand from the federal budget.
-The reports indicate it will take $5 million to close the program down and transfer it to a private company—with no presumed remit to strengthen energy efficiency standards.
+The details of the president’s budget proposal include a provision for eliminating the landmark ENERGY STAR® brand from the federal budget.
+Several reports have indicated that the ultimate goal would be to close the program down and transfer it to a private company—with no presumed remit to strengthen energy efficiency standards.
 The standards for quality and value have been the bedrock of long-term benefits such as cleaner air and water, and lower energy costs for consumers and businesses nationwide.

 For 31 years, VEIC has championed and operated efficiency programs, saving consumers money, creating more than $1.3 billion in total economic benefits that accrue to the communities we serve, and enhancing environmental and societal benefits from clean and affordable energy use.
 VEIC has brought energy savings to hundreds of thousands of customers in the Northeast, the Mid-Atlantic, and the Midwest, specifying the ENERGY STAR brand on all applications, wherever possible.
 Our partnership with ENERGY STAR has not only helped advance the energy-saving and quality standards that have given the brand its excellent reputation, it has allowed us to achieve these results.